opencv/opencv/modules/core/doc/old_basic_structures.rst

 ----------------
 Makes OpenCV use IPL functions for allocating IplImage and IplROI structures.

-.. cfunction:: void cvSetIPLAllocators( Cv_iplCreateImageHeader create_header,                          Cv_iplAllocateImageData allocate_data, Cv_iplDeallocate deallocate,                          Cv_iplCreateROI create_roi, Cv_iplCloneImage clone_image )
+.. ocv:cfunction:: void cvSetIPLAllocators( Cv_iplCreateImageHeader create_header,                          Cv_iplAllocateImageData allocate_data, Cv_iplDeallocate deallocate,                          Cv_iplCreateROI create_roi, Cv_iplCloneImage clone_image )

 Normally, the function is not called directly.
 Instead, a simple macro ``CV_TURN_ON_IPL_COMPATIBILITY()`` is used that calls ``cvSetIPLAllocators`` and passes there pointers to IPL allocation functions. ::